-- Assist in identifying and analyzing Key Performance Indicators (KPIs) for HRU as well as HR KPIs for the HR function globally.
+- Assist in identifying and analyzing Key Performance Indicators (KPIs) for Human Resources Unit (HRU) as well as HR KPIs for the HR function globally.

 - Contribute to development of initiatives and tools to support professionalization of the HRU function.

-- Contribute to the preparation of the Service’s work programme and budget and the monitoring of the Service’s budget performance.
+- Contribute to the preparation of the Unit’s work programme and budget and the monitoring of the Unit’s budget performance.

-- Serve as knowledge coordinator for HRU, and supporting the development, implementation and/or maintenance of intranet/internet pages for HR.
+- Serve as knowledge coordinator for HRU, and supports the development, implementation and/or maintenance of intranet/internet pages for HR.

 - Network and collaborate to establish internal and external support to HR initiatives, as well as ensure capitalizing on best practices in HR.